brichan17/brichan17.github.io/notes.md

 layout: page
 title: Notes
 ---
+Here, you will find links to selected documents in mathematics created by me.
+The documents are organised by topic and are accompanied by a short description.
+Please notify me if you find any errors.

-# ASS
+# Functional Analysis

-Does this even work?

-Wilkommen Taylor.
 Have a look at [this](Curriculum Vitae.pdf)

-# NUTSACKED ON THE SWITCH
+# Linear Algebra

+(TBA)